yslati/whatsapp-everyone-tagger/README.md

 ### Tagging seems slow or incomplete
 - Try using "Slow" speed setting for better reliability
+- For maximum speed, use "Instant" mode (with caution as noted in the warning)
 - Ensure you have a stable internet connection
 - For very large groups (50+ members), "Slow" speed is recommended